 Thyroid Cancer and Natural Desiccated Thyroid: are they compatible??

-We often see this scenario posted in the FTPO Without a Thyroid group forum by thyca patients: “My doctor says that because I’m a thyroid cancer patient who had a total thyroidectomy, I should not use NDT medications!!”
+We often see this scenario posted in certain groups by thyca patients: “My doctor says that because I’m a thyroid cancer patient who had a total thyroidectomy, I should not use NDT medications!!”

 Why do doctors say this??
 They also say “NDT is not stable”...or “NDT is not safe”…or “NDT is hard to regulate“.

-The latter of course are completely false statements!
-NDT has proven to be perfectly stable over the years (many more recalls for instability for T4-only medicines!) and NDT meds have definitely proven safe over their 122+ years of use by patients.
+The latter of course are completely false statements, say patients!
+A working NDT has proven to be perfectly stable over the years (many more recalls for instability for T4-only medicines!) and the remaining working NDT meds have definitely proven safe over their 122+ years of use by patients.
 As far as NDT being “hard to regulate”- well, isn’t it odd that hundreds of thousands of thyroid patients have been doing just fine on NDT dosing, and have seen their lives change!

 As many a thyroid cancer (thyca) patient and MD will tell you, the primary goal of post-thyroid cancer treatment is adequate thyroid replacement to include complete suppression of TSH levels.